vfig/newbridge/readme_contest.txt

 details of all the custom sound and image resources used:

     books/decals
-        Custom book decal art, being a bloodstain that obscures crucial text on a note.
+        Custom book art #1, being a bloodstain decal that obscures crucial text on a note.

     books/paganbk
-        Custom book art, representing an ancient pagan tome written in an unknown language.
+        Custom book art #2, representing an ancient pagan tome written in an unknown language.

     books/parch